BA Childhood Practice

 You will take Childhood Studies Work-Based Learning 2: Organisational Development, Children's Education and Social Justice and Children's Health and Wellbeing.

-You will study Integrated Working in Children's Services and Children's Rights and carry out a Childhood Practice Project.
+You will study Integrated Working in Children's Services and Children's Rights and carry out a Childhood Practice Research Project.

 Find out more about the compulsory and optional courses in this degree programme.